 During 2020, net cash used in operating activities was \$34.6 million, which consisted of a net loss of \$25.9 million, partially offset by non-cash charges of \$13.1 million and a net change of \$21.9 million in our operating assets and liabilities.
-The change in operating assets and liabilities was primarily due to an increase of \$13.9 million in inventory to support our growth and product expansion, an increase of \$11.2 million in prepaid and other current assets largely due to an increase in taxes receivable, an increase of \$1.2 million in accounts payable due to the timing of payments, and an increase of \$1.9 million in other long-term liabilities.
+The change in operating assets and liabilities was primarily due to an increase of \$13.9 million in inventory to support our growth and product expansion, an increase of \$11.2 million in prepaid and other current assets largely due to an increase in taxes receivable, an increase of \$1.2 million in accounts payable due to the timing of payments, and an increase of \$1.9 million in other long-term liabilities primarily due to an increase in deferred rent liabilities.